Ubuntu Server 20.04 autoinstall

 In this automated Ubuntu OS installation the meta-data

-file will contain the autoinstall configuration.
+file contains the meat and potatoes of the autoinstall configuration.

 Hint: Run python -m SimpleHTTPServer 8080